Breakers Hotel (Long Beach, California): Conversion back to hotel use (1982–1988)

-In 1982, the hotel was partially converted back into a hotel.
+In 1982, the building was partially converted back into a hotel.
 It underwent a $15 million renovation and restoration, which was completed in 1985.

-On August 1 1986, the fully reopened hotel was placed under the management of Jack Wrather's Wrather Port Properties, which also managed the city's major tourist destinations, the Spruce Goose and the Queen Mary.
+On August 1, 1986, the fully reopened Breakers Hotel was placed under the management of Jack Wrather's Wrather Port Properties, which also managed the city's major tourist destinations, the Spruce Goose and the Queen Mary.
 At this point, the Breakers contained 242 guest rooms, including 20 suites, a restaurant and night club on the top floor, and a ballroom restored to its original 1920s decor.
 The Sky Room, which had been given a Polynesian theme by prior owners, was renovated in an Art Deco style.
 At the time of the re-opening, the Los Angeles Times wrote: "Its 60 years have been a roller-coaster ride of ups and downs, prosperity and penury, bright lights and gloomy emptiness.
 Just now, its direction is up."

 The excitement about the Breakers' restoration was short-lived.
 The hotel failed to draw a sufficient number of guests to turn a profit and closed its doors again on January 14, 1988.

 Designation as Historic Landmark (1989)

-In 1989, the Breakers, still vacant after its closure in 1988, was designated as a Long Beach Historical Landmark, requiring approval from the Cultural Heritage Commission before making any major changes in the building's appearance.
+In 1989, the Breakers, still vacant after its closure in 1988, was designated a Long Beach Historical Landmark, requiring approval from the Cultural Heritage Commission before making any major changes in the building's appearance.

 Senior citizen housing (1990–2015)

 The property was purchased following its 1988 closure by Ocean Boulevard Associates, which spent $23 million on earthquake retrofitting and restoring its 1920s-style Romanesque architecture.
-The building re-opened in November 1990 as an "Assisted Living" Residence for senior citizens.
-As of October 1991, the Breakers had 38 residents with an average age of 84, paying rents starting at $1,000 a month, including three meals a day, housekeeping and local transportation.
-An in house Medical Staff provided medication administration and routine activities for those in need of leadership.
-The facility closed in March 2015 after state authorities revoked its license.
+The Breakers re-opened in November 1990 as an "Assisted Living" Residence for senior citizens.
+As of October 1991, the Breakers had 38 residents, with an average age of 84, paying rents starting at $1,000 a month, including three meals a day, housekeeping and local transportation.
+An in-house Medical Staff provided medication administration and routine activities for those in need of leadership.
+The facility closed in March 2015, after state authorities revoked its license.